codefresh-io/docs.codefresh.io/_docs/workflows/concurrency-limit.md

 ---
 title: "Selectors for concurrency synchronization"
 description: ""
-group: pipelines
+group: workflows
 toc: true
 ---

 Argo Workflows has a synchronization mechanism to limit parallel execution of specific workflows or templates within workflows, as required.
 The mechanism enforces this with either semaphore or mutex synchronization configurations.
-For detailed information, see [Synchronization](https://argoproj.github.io/argo-workflows/synchronization/).
+For detailed information, see [Synchronization](https://argoproj.github.io/argo-workflows/synchronization/){:target="\_blank"}.

 Codefresh supports an additional level of concurrency synchronization, with _selectors_, for both workflows and templates.